apollographql/argocd-config-updater/README.md

 Top-level sections can have a `promote` block with a `from` key naming a different top-level section.
-If the action is run with `update-promoted-values` set (and, if provided, `promotion-target-regexp` matches the section's name), then the automation will copy values from the other block to the target block.
+If the action is run with `update-promoted-values` set (and, if provided, `promotion-target` matches the section's name), then the automation will copy values from the other block to the target block.
 By default, the copied values are `gitConfig.ref` and `dockerImage.tag`; you can specify a different set of paths via `promote.yamlPaths`.
 This is applied after